oneapi-src/oneDAL/docs/source/topics/generic-workflow.rst

 Basic Usage Scenario
 ~~~~~~~~~~~~~~~~~~~~~

-In this topic, the typical workflow of using |short_name| algorithm on GPU
+Below you can find a typical workflow of using |short_name| algorithm on GPU.
-is provided on the example of Principal Component Analysis algorithm (PCA).
+The example is provided for Principal Component Analysis algorithm (PCA).

 The following steps depict how to:

-- pass the data,
+- Pass the data
-- initialize the algorithm,
+- Initialize the algorithm
-- request statistics to be calculated (means, variances, eigenvalues),
+- Request statistics to be calculated (means, variances, eigenvalues)
+- Compute results
-- compute results and get calculated eigenvalues and eigenvectors.
+- Get calculated eigenvalues and eigenvectors

 #.
 Include the following header file to enable the DPC++ interface for
    |short_name|: